Massage in Buenos Aires: It’s Complicated

 Whoops! — I just Wanted a Massage

-Stories also abound in Buenos Aires of expats or visitors who scheduled a massage or wander into a walk-in massage parlor only to find out that they unintentionally booked an appointment for a massage with a ‘happy ending’ (usually referred to as a ‘relax massage’) or even full-on intercourse with a total stranger.
+Stories also abound in Buenos Aires of expats or visitors who scheduled a massage or wander into a walk-in massage parlor only to find out that they unintentionally booked an appointment for a massage with a ‘happy ending’ (usually referred to as a ‘relax massage’) or even the whole shebang.

 It should also be noted that there are also many foreign men who come to Buenos Aires specifically for this reason.

-One forum of foreign mongers in Buenos Aires has listings of women’s ‘massage services’ making it clear that there is much more demand for ‘adult services’ than actual massage.
+One forum of foreign Johns in Buenos Aires has listings of women’s ‘massage services’ making it clear that there is much more demand for adult services than actual massage.

 The market wants want the market wants, but this is the reason it’s a challenge to find a good therapeutic massage in Buenos Aires.